 - 3.3 All new development has an impact on the capacity of existing infrastructure such as roads, schools and open spaces.
-New and improved infrastructure must therefore be provided in order to satisfactorily mitigate the impact of new development. - 3.4 To provide a simple example, if a new development of housing is proposed in a particular area, and the local primary school was already at capacity, it would be entirely reasonable for a financial contribution to be sought from the developer towards increasing the capacity of that school in order to cater for the new children that would move into the new housing.

-- 3.5 In support of the pre-submission draft Local Plan, the Council has also produced an updated Infrastructure Delivery Plan (IDP).
+New and improved infrastructure must therefore be provided in order to satisfactorily mitigate the impact of new development. - 3.4 To provide a simple example, if a new development of housing is proposed in a particular area, and the local primary school was already at capacity, it would be entirely reasonable for a financial contribution to be sought from the developer towards increasing the capacity of that school in order to cater for the new children that would move into the new housing. - In support of the pre-submission draft Local Plan, the Council has produced an Infrastructure Delivery Plan (IDP).
 This seeks to identify the infrastructure that will be needed to support future growth in West Oxfordshire over the local plan period to 2031.
 A range of infrastructure items have been identified including improvements to transport, health, education, open space and so on. - 3.6 Although there are uncertainties surrounding some of the costs, it is evident that there is insufficient funding available from existing sources to deliver the infrastructure needed to support future growth.
 An initial funding gap analysis was prepared in 2013 and subsequently updated in 2015.
 These analyses demonstrated that a significant infrastructure funding gap exists in West Oxfordshire whereby the anticipated cost of future infrastructure likely to be needed, far exceeds the amount of any existing funding available.
-The introduction of CIL in West Oxfordshire will therefore make an important contribution towards reducing this funding deficit. - 3.7 A separate A further updated funding gap analysis 'Infrastructure Funding Gap Analysis' has been prepared and will be published as part of the consultation on this revised Draft Charging Schedule in January 2017.
-The analysis confirms that there is a significant funding gap and therefore clear justification for the introduction of CIL into West Oxfordshire.
+The introduction of CIL in West Oxfordshire will therefore make an important contribution towards reducing this funding deficit. - 3.7 A further updated funding gap analysis will be published as part of the consultation on this revised Draft Charging Schedule in January 2017.